opennetworkinglab/onos-p4-tutorial/EXERCISE-4.md

 You should be able to find `TODO EXERCISE 4` in [srv6.py](ptf/tests/srv6.py) with some hints.

-After finish all `TODO` we should be able to run the test and see the following messages:
+After finish all TODOs we should be able to run the test and see the following messages:

 ```
 sdn@onos-p4-tutorial:~/tutorial/ptf$ make srv6